-At Marin and Barrett, Inc., our team of Rhode Island Criminal Defense Lawyers have defended dozens of individuals charged with resisting arrest in Rhode Island.
+At the Marin, Barrett, and Murphy Law Firm, our team of Rhode Island Criminal Defense Lawyers have defended dozens of individuals charged with resisting arrest in Rhode Island.
 Our effective and proven criminal defense strategies have helped many of our clients stay out of jail, avoid a felony convictions, and oftentimes leave the criminal justice system with no criminal record at all.

 Rhode Island Resisting Arrest Lawyers